Climate Change

 Metrics and Targets

-We set net zero 2050 as the target for GHG emissions.
-We received third-party GHG ISO14064-1:2018 emissions verification in 2021.
-In the future we will continue to gather data related to carbon emissions with the established methods to ensure the accuracy of GHG emission measurements.
+Chroma has set a net-zero greenhouse gas emissions target for 2050.
+We will continue to use third-party verification of our greenhouse gas emissions data which is collected by the established method according to ISO 14064-1:2018.
+This will ensure the accuracy of our emission level data.
 Stakeholders will be informed about the GHG emissions, details of which will be disclosed in the annual ESG reports.

 Chroma welcomes your voice, please don't hesitate to contact us!